ldijkman/ART-ESP32-Touch-TFT-Thermostat/README.md

 # It is Calendar Time
-# Print a Calendar for your Parents
+# Print a Calendar for your Parents, GrandParents
 # http://www.sticker.tk